VictoriaJ4/VictoriaJ4/README.md

   ![baldurs](giphydog.gif)

 <p>I am tech savvy, love using tech solutions for many day-to-day problems and would love to contribute to building products that make people's day-to-day better.
 </br>I love games and I'm always in awe of how many elements have to work together to make big games work.
-400+ hours in Baldur's gate,150+ hours Hogwards Legacy.</p>
+500+ hours in Baldur's gate,150+ hours Hogwards Legacy.</p>

 - 🔭 I’m currently working on **Travel website for Baldur's Gate city.**

-- 🌱 I’m currently learning **C#, Python **
+- 🌱 I’m currently learning **TypeScript, Python **

 - 👨‍💻 All of my projects are available at [https://github.com/Victoriajuszkiewicz](https://github.com/Victoriajuszkiewicz)